nayowl/Cryptocurrencies/README.md

 ## 3 Result
 ### Preprocessing the Data for PCA
 Before the data processed for PCA the data from csv will be cleaned.The processes are:
-* Keep the cryptocurrencies that are being traded & algorithm worked
+* Keep the cryptocurrencies that are being traded & with working algorithm
 * Drop the IsTrading column
 * Remove rows that have at least one null value
 * Keep cryptocurrencies that TotalCoinsMined>0